oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

  - Concise JSON
  - CBOR

+The name "Verbose" here is intended to be descriptive rather than pejorative.
+An information model allows designers to compare Verbose and Compact styles for usability, and allows data to be validated and successfully round tripped between a readable JSON style and an actually concise CBOR style.

-The specification also describes what is needed to connect JADN and IMs defined in JADN to other serialization formats:
+The JADN Specification also describes what is needed to connect JADN and IMs defined in JADN to other serialization formats:

  - Specify an unambiguous serialized representation for each JADN type